firefly-iii/docs/docs/docs/tutorials/finances/bill.md

 ## See bill being paid

-On the bill page, you can see that the transaction is linked to the bill and the bill is now paid.
+On the bill page, you can see that the transaction is linked to the bill, and the bill is now paid.
 You can also see the next expected payment date.

 (TODO add screenshot)